FOLLOW THESE GUIDELINES FOR A CROWD-FREE KILIMANJARO EXPERIENCE

 2. Choose a less traveled route.

-More than 30,000 people climb Kilimanjaro every year.
-However most of this volume is concentrated on just two routes – the Marangu route and the Machame route.
+Most of the people that climb Kilimanjaro are concentrated on just two routes – the Marangu route and the Machame route.
 By climbing Kilimanjaro on alternative paths, you can avoid a good number of fellow trekkers until the routes converge higher up on the mountain.

 There are several other established routes to choose from including Lemosho, Shira, Rongai, Umbwe and Northern Circuit.
 Any of these routes will reduce the crowds not only on the trail but also the campsites.
 When choosing a route, be sure to find one that also fits your experience and ability to acclimatize to altitude for a better overall experience.

 TIP: Lemosho, Rongai and Northern Circuit are the best routes with the fewest people.